 - P/V Audrey Ann 32 foot King Salmon

 A myriad of small watercraft, ATV's, five fixed wing aircraft, and an R-44 helicopter are also needed to meet its enforcement responsibilities.

 In addition to the vast commercial fishery resources in the Southern Detachment, wildlife viewing and subsistence and sport hunting, subsistence and sport fishing and trapping opportunities abound.

 The best brown bear viewing in the world is found in the Southern Detachment at places such as McNeil River, Brooks Falls on the Alaska Peninsula, Karluk River on Kodiak Island and Pack Creek in Southeast.

 Hunting opportunities include a myriad of small game, waterfowl and big game including: Moose, brown and black bear, mountain goat, black-tailed deer, caribou and elk.

-Finally Southern Detachment is home to many of the most sought after sport fishing destinations in the world, including trophy rainbow fishing in Bristol Bay, halibut and Chinook around Kodiak Island and rock fish, all species of salmon and halibut in Southeast.
+Finally Southern Detachment is home to many of the most sought after sport fishing destinations in the world, including trophy rainbow trout fishing in Bristol Bay, halibut and Chinook around Kodiak Island and rock fish, all species of salmon and halibut in Southeast.

 Protecting the resources of Southern Detachment and Alaska is a challenging yet extraordinarily rewarding task.